Amruth22/voice-agent/README.md

 ## Authentication

-On first run, the script will open a browser window asking you to authorize the application to access your Google Calendar.
+On first run, the application will open a browser window asking you to authorize it to access your Google Calendar.
 After authorization, a token will be saved locally for future use.

+## Project Structure

+- `app.py` - Flask web application with SocketIO for real-time communication
+- `google_calendar_scheduler.py` - Console-based appointment scheduler
+- `templates/` - HTML templates for the web interface
+- `static/` - CSS, JavaScript, and other static assets
+- `credentials.json` - Google OAuth credentials (you need to provide this)
+- `token.pickle` - Saved authentication token (generated on first run)

 ## Future Enhancements

-- Web interface for customer data collection
-- Voice recognition for hands-free operation
 - SMS notifications for appointment reminders
 - Integration with CRM systems
+- Multi-language support
+- Calendar sharing options
+- Recurring appointment scheduling

 ## License